 Data entry is a service used by many businesses to record data for information tracking and other purposes.
 If you are an excellent typist and writer with good grammar skills, starting your own data entry business could be an opportunity for you to make a good living and be your boss.

-Data entry jobs involve entering data into various formats for companies.
+Data entry jobs involve entering data into various formats for companies, data cleansing, or even light software development.
 Data could be from handwritten documents or data that will be consolidated into databases or spreadsheets for record-keeping or analysis.

 Your target market will be companies that need to have documented data and records.